 Refugees: People who have lost their home and so had to move to another country.
 People from an ethnic minority background: People who are from a race or culture that isn't the most common one in the country that they live in.

 Plain English: This is when writing or talking makes sure not to use difficult words or jargon.
-This makes it more accessible so that more people are able to understand.
+This makes it more accessible to more people.
 We have written this document in Plain English.